The Breast Care Center

 Tissue expanders are inflatable breast implants.
-After your breast cancer surgery, your surgeon will insert the expander to preserve your natural skin.
+After your reconstructive breast surgery, your surgeon will insert the expander to preserve your natural skin.
 By controlling the size of the implant, your surgeons can be sure the skin is stretched and healthy enough to perform a breast reconstructive surgery.

 Breast implants are a good option for many women.
 The implants are typically filled with saline, with a harder silicon external shell, and are inserted once breast cancer treatment is completed.
-In the case of simultaneous reconstruction, they can be inserted immediately following surgery.
+In the case of simultaneous reconstruction, they can be inserted immediately following reconstructive breast surgery.
 Read an article from our health library about breast reconstruction with implants.

 - AlloDerm Slings